OHCHR report on 2024 protests in Bangladesh

-The OHCHR Fact-Finding Report: Human Rights Violations and Abuses related to the Protests of July and August 2024 in Bangladesh was prepared by the UN fact-finding team on Bangladesh.
+The OHCHR Fact-Finding Report: Human Rights Violations and Abuses related to the Protests of July and August 2024 in Bangladesh was prepared by the United Nations fact-finding mission team on Bangladesh.
 It is the result of an independent investigation by Office of the High Commissioner for Human Rights (OHCHR) into human rights violations that occurred in the country between 1 July and 15 August 2024.
-The investigation focused on the government's handling of the July Revolution during this period, including allegations of extrajudicial killings, arbitrary arrests, detention and torture and the suppression of free speech.
+The investigation focused on the government's handling of the July Uprising during this period, including allegations of extrajudicial killings, arbitrary arrests, detention and torture and the suppression of free speech.
 The mission sought to gather facts, identify responsible parties and propose recommendations to prevent future violations.

 Background

 In the summer of 2024, Bangladesh experienced a wave of student protests demanding political reforms, better economic opportunities, and broader civil liberties.
 These protests grew significantly from July through mid-August and led to large-scale confrontations with security forces.
 The government's response to the protests included the deployment of police and military units, which led to violent clashes.
 Over 1,400 people were reported to have died as a result of the violence during this period, with numerous others injured, detained, or subjected to mistreatment.
 The violence, combined with reports of human rights abuses, prompted both domestic and international calls for an independent investigation into the events.
-In response, the interim government of Bangladesh, led by chief advisor Muhammad Yunus, requested the United Nations to send a fact-finding team to investigate the situation.
+In response, the interim government of Bangladesh, led by chief adviser Muhammad Yunus, requested the United Nations to send a fact-finding team to investigate the situation.
 The Office of the United Nations High Commissioner for Human Rights formed the fact-finding team to determine the scope of the violations and to provide an independent and impartial assessment of the events.